mongodb-developer/open-data-covid-19/README.md

 This allow me to keep track of the recovered cases in the US while also keeping track of the confirmed and deaths cases at a more detailed level.
 This is really the best we can do here because JHU don't reported recovered cases at a detailed level for the US.

+> With this trick, the count for confirmed, deaths and recovered persons for a given date is correct.

 This is the collection I'm using to build my charts in my charts blog posts:

 - [blog post on Developer Hub](https://developer.mongodb.com/article/coronavirus-map-live-data-tracker-charts),